Neymar, Alexis Sanchez, Christian Eriksen - which European deals can still be done?

 Alexis Sanchez

-Perhaps one of the longest running transfer sagas this summer, Alexis Sanchez could still seal a move to Inter Milan, following former Manchester United team-mate Romelu Lukaku to the Serie A club.
+Perhaps one of the longest running transfer sagas this summer, Alexis Sanchez is poised to seal a move to Inter Milan, following former Manchester United team-mate Romelu Lukaku to the Serie A club.

 The Chile international, who arrived at Old Trafford in January 2018 from Arsenal, has scored only three Premier League goals for United and has not completed a full 90 minutes since the opening game of last season, with poor form and injuries playing their part.